zhushaojun/web2019aut/README.md

 1. Make a meaningful name of your projects.
 2. If you have finished your work this week, post an issue in my repo.
 I will check your projects.
-3. Put your frontend pages of your projects on github pages.
-[Github Pages](https://pages.github.com/)
+3. Put your frontend pages of your projects on [Github Pages](https://pages.github.com/).

 ## 2019.10.24